 - Ontologies are structured set of names denoting symbolic (aka cognitive) representations.

-- These representations can stand for whatever may be taken into consideration: terms (nothing is represented), ideas (sets of terms), instances of objects or phenomena, categories (sets of instances), documents.
+- These representations can stand at different epistemic levels: terms or labels associated to representations (nothing is represented), ideas or concepts (sets of terms), instances of identified objects or phenomena, categories (sets of instances), documents.

 That makes models a refinement of ontologies as they are meant to be externally consistent and serve a purpose.